Find Affordable College Courses

 West Palm Beach, FL

-Palm Beach Atlantic University did quite well in this year’s ranking of the most popular places for journalism students to get a bachelor’s degree.
-It came in at #9 on the list.
-Located in the midsize city of West Palm Beach, Palm Beach Atlantic is a private not-for-profit college with a small student population.
+With a ranking of #9, Palm Beach Atlantic University did quite well on this year’s most popular schools for journalism students working on their bachelor’s degree.
+Located in the medium-sized city of West Palm Beach, Palm Beach Atlantic is a private not-for-profit college with a small student population.

 Read full report on Journalism at Palm Beach Atlantic University